bagariapiyansu/odin-project-files/HTML Foundations/README.md

 # HTML Basics - The Odin Project

-This directory contains all the files and projects related to the HTML Basics module of The Odin Project.
+This directory contains all the files and projects related to the HTML Foundations module of The Odin Project.
 Below is a summary of the key concepts covered in this module:

 ## 1. **Introduction to HTML and CSS**
    - **HTML (Hypertext Markup Language)** is the backbone of any website.
 It provides the structure and content, while **CSS (Cascading Style Sheets)** is used to style and layout the webpage.